oslabs-beta/GraphQL-Gate/README.md

 ## <a name="error-handling"></a> Error Handling

 -  Incoming queries are validated against the GraphQL schema.
-If the query is invalid, a response with status code `400` is returned along with the array of GraphQL Validation Errors that were found.
+If the query is invalid, a response with status code `400` is returned along with an array of GraphQL Errors that were found.
 -  To avoid disrupting server activity, errors thrown during the analysis and rate-limiting of the query are logged and the request is passed onto the next middleware function in the chain.

 ## <a name="future-development"></a> Future Development